KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 6. Authentication:
 •	Analysis: Users need a process to create and manage their accounts.
-•	Reflection: Building an authentication system that allows users to log in, log out, change passwords, and delete accounts is essential.
+•	Reflection: Building an authentication system that allows users to log in, log out, change passwords, and delete account is essential.

 7. Personalization:
 •	Analysis: Users should have the flexibility to edit or delete historical transactions to ensure the accuracy of their financial records.